zavastopher/Fallout-TTRPG-WebApp/backend/README.md

 ## Server Structure

 The Server is a Python Flask application that handles API calls for player data management, quest management, and item management.
-The source code is located within [vault-36-db.sqlite](vault-36-server.py).

 Attatched to this server is a SQLite database used for storing said information.
 This database is initialized when this container is spun up, the project as is contains dummy data for testing.
 For information check the [Database](#database) section.

 ## Rest API